-- 1. Disturbance Creating a disturbance, including, but not limited to, fighting, creating the threat of imminent fighting or other violence, drunk and disorderly conduct, or generally engaging in objectively disruptive behavior. - Disruption of Classroom Environment Engaging in conduct that objectively disrupts or interferes with the normal functions of a class, including, but not limited to, failure to conform to the instructor's announced expectations for classroom decorum.
+- Disturbance Creating a disturbance, including, but not limited to, fighting, creating the threat of imminent fighting or other violence, drunk and disorderly conduct, or generally engaging in objectively disruptive behavior. - Disruption of Classroom Environment Engaging in conduct that objectively disrupts or interferes with the normal functions of a class, including, but not limited to, failure to conform to the instructor's announced expectations for classroom decorum.
 A Student who persists in disruptive conduct as described in the Code is subject to an interim suspension pursuant to Chapter 6, Section IV of the Code. - t.
 Hazing Engaging in Hazing, as defined by University Policy 405, Hazing. - u.
 [Intentionally omitted for continuity in record-keeping.] - v.
-Computer Abuse Engaging in computer abuse, including, but not limited to, violation of University Policy 302, Web Communications; University Policy 304, Electronic Communication Systems; University Policy 601.14, Proprietary Software; Standard for Communications Security; Standard for Responsible Use; or University Policy 311, Information Security and its related supplemental University Policies 311.2 through 311.9. - w.
-Gambling Gambling for money or other things of value, except as permitted by law.
-Prohibited gambling includes, but is not limited to, betting on, wagering on, or selling pools on any athletic or other competitive event; possessing any card, book, or other device (including that which uses the Internet) for registering bets; or bookmaking in connection with betting. - x.
-Presence During Prohibited Conduct Being present during prohibited conduct by another Student or Student Organization and not removing or attempting to remove oneself from the situation.
-Students who are present during prohibited conduct are expected to remove themselves from the situation and are encouraged to report the conduct to a University official. - y.
-Violation of Law Committing an act, attempting to commit an act, or assisting another in committing an act that violates state or federal law or local ordinances that is not otherwise a violation of the Code. - z.
-Retaliation Retaliating against an individual who has engaged in protected activity, including, but not limited to, reporting an alleged violation, providing a statement or testimony as a witness in the Conduct Procedures, or participating in an investigation regarding an alleged violation(s) of the Code.
-Retaliatory acts may include threats, intimidation, coercion, or harassment and will be addressed separately from the underlying alleged violation(s) of the Code.
+Computer Abuse Engaging in computer abuse, including, but not limited to, violation of University Policy 302, Web Communications; University Policy 304, Electronic Communication Systems; University Policy 601.14, Proprietary Software; Standard for Communications Security; Standard for Responsible w.
+Gambling - Gambling for money or other things of value, except as permitted by law.
+Gambling means operation of any "game of chance" or playing at or betting on any game of chance at which any money, property, or other thing of value is bet, whether the same be at stake or not.
+A "game of chance" is any game or scheme in which receiving something of value depends on chance rather than skill.
+Prohibited gambling includes, but is not limited to, betting on, wagering on, or selling pools on any athletic or other competitive event; possessing any card, book, or other device (including that which uses the Internet) for registering bets; or bookmaking in connection with betting.